CleanroomMC/cleanroom-website/docs/groovy-script/introduction/object_mappers.md

 :::: info Danger {id="danger"}

-If the file name is the the same as the name of an Object Mapper the Object Mapper will not function properly.
+If the file name is the same as the name of an Object Mapper the Object Mapper will not function properly.

 ::: info Example {id="example"}